cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 ### Kubernetes

 Makeflow can be run on [Kubernetes](https://kubernetes.io/) cluster.
-To run Makeflow with Kuberenetes, give the batch mode via `-T k8s` and indicate the desired Docker image with the `--k8s-image` option.
+To run Makeflow with Kubernetes, give the batch mode via `-T k8s` and indicate the desired Docker image with the `--k8s-image` option.
 The Kubernetes mode is depend on kubectl, before starting Makeflow, make sure kubectl has been [installed and correctly set up](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to access the desired Kubernetes cluster.

-Following is an example of running Makeflow on a Kuberenetes cluster using centos image.
+Following is an example of running Makeflow on a Kubernetes cluster using centos image.

 ```sh